JacobPulk/art/README.md

 "Complexity" is a very rough estimate of the visual complexity of the resulting images.
 Low complexity artists may be less interesting; high complexity ones may be less pretty.

-`LOW COMPLEXITY MAX` is the highest complexity you will accept for an image at the 5th percentile (i.e., for the top of the simplest 5% of images produced by the artist/version).
-This setting keeps artists/versions from being overly complex.
-One would think this setting should be a _high_ complexity maximum.
-However, in practice, high complexities are too difficult to estimate effectively.
-One might also think we would want to set a _minimum_ low complexity—to make sure the simplest images are not too simple.
-However, in practice, the following setting (a mininum median complexity) works well enough for that.
 `MEDIAN COMPLEXITY MIN` is the lowest complexity you will accept for a median image (i.e., half the images may be that simple or simpler).
+`HIGH COMPLEXITY MIN` is the lowest complexity you will accept for an image at the 95th percentile (i.e., for the most complex 5% of images produced by the artist/version).

 <br>